GodZer/PFE-ARGOS/App/README.md

  * `cdk deploy`      deploy this stack to your default AWS account/region
  * `cdk diff`        compare deployed stack with current state
  * `cdk docs`        open CDK documentation

-Enjoy!

-For more information on the project, please refer to the [Welcome Page](https://github.com/GodZer/PFE-ARGOS)